Last update: 10 months ago

 - Books (including magazines, journals, newspapers, comic books)

 - Papers (documents, notebooks, etc.)

 - Miscellaneous, named Komono in the book (souvenirs, decorations, accessories, small pieces of furniture)

 - Sentimental items (everything that holds dear memories)

-The whole idea is to do things quickly, efficiently and to not do it often.
-According to the book, decluttering process for the entire house should take around 6 months.
-By making the commitment to take care of all the clutter at once, we avoid the mental torment of having to go over the same things more than once.
+The whole idea is to do things quickly, efficiently, and not often.
+According to the book, a decluttering process for the entire house should take around 6 months.
+By committing to taking care of all the clutter at once, we avoid the mental torment of going over the same things more than once.

-One of the first steps toward decluttering according to Kondo is to find which items “spark joy” in you.
+According to Kondo, one of the first steps toward decluttering is to find which items “spark joy” in you.
 While most organizational theories focus on numerical strategies, e.g. “how many” to throw away, donate or sell, the KonMari focus shifts towards keeping only the things that make you happy and help you become the person you want to be.

-Joy can mean something different for everyone, so it’s a real intuitive exercise to find which items spark happiness in you.
-Pick up each item separately, don’t just observe it from distance.
+Joy can mean something different for everyone, so finding which items spark happiness in you is a real intuitive exercise.
+Pick up each item separately, don’t just observe it from a distance.
 Turn it over in your hands, look at it closely, and consider how it makes you feel.